 Clinical stage I non-seminoma testicular cancer

-About one-third of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen by CT scans when diagnosed but will grow and be found with time.
+About one-fourth of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen by CT scans when diagnosed but will grow and be found with time unless they receive additional treatment after orchiectomy.
 The rest are cured when the testicle with cancer is removed.
-Most recurrences of stage I non-seminoma occur within nine months after diagnosis and occur in the retroperitoneum.
+Most recurrences of stage I non-seminoma occur within 9 months after diagnosis and occur in the retroperitoneum.
 The options for men with clinical stage I disease are:

-- Active surveillance.
-This option involves CT scans of the abdomen and pelvis every three to six months for the first year, every four to nine months in the second year, and every six to twelve months in the third to fifth year.
-Chest x-rays with physical examinations and tumor marker tests to measure beta-hCG and AFP are done every one to two months for the first 12 months, every two to three months in the second year, every three to four months in the third and fourth years, every six months in the fifth year, and then annually.
-If the cancer recurs, three cycles of chemotherapy successfully treats more than 95% of men.
+Surveillance.
+This option involves CT scans of the abdomen and pelvis every 3 to 6 months for the first year, every 4 to 9 months in the second year, and every 6 to 12 months in the third to fifth year.
+Chest x-rays with physical examinations and tumor marker tests to measure beta-hCG and AFP are done every 1 to 2 months for the first 12 months, every 2 to 3 months in the second year, every 3 to 4 months in the third and fourth years, every 6 months in the fifth year, and then annually.
+If the cancer recurs, 3 cycles of chemotherapy successfully treats more than 95% of men.
 RPLND may be used to treat recurrent cancer if it is limited to the retroperitoneal lymph nodes.

-- Chemotherapy.
+Chemotherapy.
 This option involves receiving chemotherapy shortly after the testicle has been removed surgically, called adjuvant chemotherapy.
-The most commonly used approach has been to give two, three-week cycles of BEP chemotherapy.
-However, many treatment centers are now using only one cycle of these drugs, which is equally effective.
-The advantage of this approach is that it lowers the recurrence rate from 30% down to less than 3%.
-The main disadvantage is that 70% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
+The most commonly used approach has been to give 1 or 2 three-week cycles of BEP chemotherapy.
+The advantage of this approach is that it lowers the recurrence rate from 25% down to less than 3%.
+The main disadvantage is that 75% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
 Therefore, some doctors recommend against using chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for men who have a higher risk of recurrence so that fewer men receive unnecessary treatment.

 Clinical stage I seminoma testicular cancer